Zebebles/discordjs-bot-framework/README.md

 ### Methods and Properties

- ***(note: all of the methods/properties attatched to client can be called from anything that links to client in the discord.js library)***
+ ***(note: all of the methods/properties attatched to client can be called from anything that links to client in the discord.js library.  i.e. msg.client.getArgs(msg))***

 `Client.getArgs(message)` : gets any arguments after the command in a message *note: if your bot is using MentionsTrigger, you'll definately want to use this*

 `Client.findUser(message)` : finds a user based on an @mention or a username *note: if your bot is using MentionsTrigger, you'll definately want to use this*

-`Client.Prefix`: The bots prefix.
+`Client.prefix`: The bots prefix.

-`Client.Name` : The bots name.

-`Client.Author[read only]` : The authors discord ID, string.
+`Client.author[read only]` : The authors discord ID, string.

-`Client.Token[read only]` : The clients token used to log in, string.

-`Client.CommandsDir` : The commands directory, string.
+`Client.commandsDir` : The commands directory, string.

 `Client.getHelp(message)` : gets a help message based on your command triggers and descriptions.

-`Client.Commands` : gets an array of commands from the client, array of Commands.
+`Client.commands` : gets an array of commands from the client, array of Commands.

-`Client.MentionsTrigger` : if @mentioning the client, followed by a command will trigger the command.
+`Client.mentionsTrigger` : if @mentioning the client, followed by a command will trigger the command.
 Boolean

 `Command.run(message)` : runs the command (this is done automatically by the framework when one of the triggers is sent in a message.

 `Command.areYou(string)` : check if the command's name or triggers match the string, returns a boolean.

-`Command.Name`: name of the command.
+`Command.name`: name of the command.

-`Command.Triggers` : an array of the commands triggers.
+`Command.triggers` : an array of the commands triggers.

-`Command.OwnerOnly` : if the command is OwnerOnly, returns boolean.
+`Command.ownerOnly` : if the command is OwnerOnly, returns boolean.

-`Command.GuildOnly` : If the command is GuildOnly, returns boolean.
+`Command.guildOnly` : If the command is GuildOnly, returns boolean.

-`Command.Group` : The group of the command, string.
+`Command.group` : The group of the command, string.

-`Command.Description` : The commands description.
+`Command.description` : The commands description.

-`Command.Run(message)`: Execute the command.

 ## Credits: